cometkaizo/Monarch/README.md

 The VM also supports a debug mode, which can be activated by typing `debug` instead and pressing enter.
 The file will run, and each bytecode instruction will be printed as it runs, along with a snapshot of the stack above each.
 The top of the stack is on the left, the bottom is on the right.

+### Sample Source Codes
+Source codes for various example programs can be found in the `sample` folder in the root directory of the project.

 ## Key Features
 ### Custom Syntax
 A source code file specifies exactly what syntax structures it uses within it, kind of like importing classes in Java.
 Using the `compile with ...` and `compile without ...` syntaxes, which are the only syntaxes imported by default, a syntax can be added or removed by name.